HappyAgencies/Laravel-Skills-Assessment/Task1.md

-# Task 1: Setup a Laravel Project
+# Task 1: Setup a Laravel Project for a Bookstore

 ## Objective

-The goal of this task is to set up a new Laravel project and ensure that your development environment is correctly configured.
+The goal of this task is to set up a new Laravel project that will be used to build a bookstore application.
+This task will ensure that your development environment is correctly configured.

 ## Instructions